waded/new-tab-zero/README.md

 ## Planned improvements

-- Final icons.
-The current icons are for testing purposes.
-- Detection of browser dark mode to choose a white vs. black background.
+- Options for sites to adapt to user's preference for "dark  mode" will allow automatic choice of a dark vs. light background on the new tabs.
-  Until this is possible (Chrome >=75) new tabs are a neutral gray.
-Although gray's not ideal it won't blind or shove you into darkness unexpectedly.
+  Until this is possible (Chrome >=75) new tabs are a neutral gray to keep things simple.
+Although gray's not ideal it won't blind you or shove you into darkness unexpectedly.